The Coming Currency “War”

-We studied the period in U.S. history when silver advocates were important as a political group in the Democratic Party.
+We studied the period in U.S. history when silver advocates were politically important as a group in the Democratic Party.
 They wanted “free coinage of silver” as a way to promote inflation.
 Farmers and others, deep in debts, also liked the inflationary paper money “greenbacks” issued during the Civil War, and wanted more of them.

 During the Civil War, many basic commodities had two prices.
 Many buyers wanted to pay in paper “greenback” dollars.
 Those had green ink on the back of the dollar bill for the art work.
 The fronts of all dollar bills have always been black ink.